EricGuo5513/action-to-motion/README.md

 Model files and intermediate data will be stored in `./checkpoints`

 ### Test and Animation
-**If you are generating results from models with Lie part, you need to download the corresponding datasets and place them in`/dataset`.** Because our model need to sample skeletons from real human datasets.
+**If you are generating results from models with Lie representation, you need to download the corresponding datasets and place them in`/dataset`.** Because our model need to sample skeletons from real human datasets.

 The animation results will appear in `eval_results/`